Peddler

 - Sales API (v1): Get order metrics and sales data

-api = Peddler.orders(aws_region, access_token)
+api = Peddler.orders.new(aws_region, access_token)

 response = api.get_orders(